microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpc-getprovisionedcloudpcs.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [cloudPC](../resources/cloudPC.md) collection in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [cloudPC](../resources/cloudpc.md) objects in the response body.

 ## Examples